6 English Grammar and Punctuation Rules You’ve Probably Forgotten

 3. Assure, ensure, and insure are not interchangeable

 Insure should only be used when referring to insurance policies and coverage (auto insurance, home insurance, life insurance, etc.).
-That is easy to remember since they both start with “in.”
+That is easy to remember since they both start with “insur.”

 Assure and ensure are a little more difficult because their meanings are somewhat similar.
-One way to tell the difference is to remember that assure (and reassure) is used when referring to people or animals and ensure is used when referring to things or actions.
+One way to tell the difference is to remember that assure, like reassure, is typically used when referring to people or animals and ensure is typically used when referring to actions or guarantees.

 E.g. is an abbreviation of “exempli gratia,” which means “for example” and is used to introduce one or more examples.